 - Motorbiking in Cambodia – is a less known way of travelling compared to Vietnam but it is possible

-Laos, the place you want to spend your 4 weeks if you want to get away from crazy parties of Thailand or you prefer to go hike the mountains than diving on the ocean.
-Fewer people are travelling in Laos, you will meet mostly those who love to lie on the hammock, enjoy the nature, and relax.
+Laos, the place you want to spend your 4 weeks if you want to get away from crazy parties in Thailand or you prefer to go hike the mountains than diving on the ocean.
+Fewer people are travelling in Laos, you will meet mostly those who love to lie on the hammock, enjoy nature, and relax.
 Laos is not known as a place to start a trip in Southeast Asia, which is a shame since you can reach 3 countries from here.
 Top places you can visit in Laos:

 - Vientiane – is the capital of Laos which are not well-visited but still offers great atmosphere especially if you like to interact with the locals

 - Luang Prabang – here, you can visit Kuang Si Falls